 In the Intelligence Resources™ era, clarity of accountability is non-negotiable.
-As AI systems move from "tools we use" to "agents that act," organizations need a matrix that captures not just who does what, but who governs the AI and who verifies its output.
+As AI systems move from tools we use to agents that act, organizations need a matrix that captures not just who does what, but who governs the AI and who verifies its output.

 The Evolution from RACI to GRACI™